Vespa velutina (Asian hornet)

 Concerning its potential danger to man, V. velutina is not considered to be more aggressive than the European hornet, Vespa crabro (Haro and Blanc-Brisset, 2009; Haro et al., 2010); the medical literature indicates that in comparison with other hornet species, it is not a major health threat in Asia (Haro et al., 2010).
 Although V. velutina aggressiveness towards humans is widely recognised among the inhabitants of Java (Vecht, 1957) and Taiwan (Matsuura, 1973; Ho et al., 1999), its aggressiveness observed in France by Perrard et al. (2009) was low.

 There are several newspaper reports of people being stung to death by V. velutina, but many of them have not been confirmed by a scientific or medical authority (C. Villemant, Muséum National d’Histoire Naturelle, Paris, France, personal communication, 2013, referring to Schwartz et al., 2012).
-A review of data from French Poison Control Centers between 2004 and 2011 showed only a few envenomations clearly linked to V. velutina (Haro et al. 2010; Schwartz et al 2012).
-Moreover, the increase of the V. velutina population in southwestern France is not correlated with an increase in the number of hymenoptera stings (Haro et al., 2010), which are mainly due to honeybees and ordinary wasps.
+A review of data from French Poison Control Centres between 2004 and 2011 showed only a few envenomations clearly linked to V. velutina (Haro et al. 2010; Schwartz et al 2012).
+Moreover, the increase of the V. velutina population in southwestern France is not correlated with an increase in the number of hymenopteran stings (Haro et al., 2010), which are mainly due to honey bees and ordinary wasps.
+There is however some concern about the risk of fruit pickers being stung while harvesting fruit (Fédération Départementale des Groupements de Défense contre les Organismes Nuisibles de Loire-Atlantique, 2015; Abeilles et Fleurs, 2017).

 Like the native European hornet, V. velutina can be dangerous for man by inducing a life-threatening allergic reaction or after multiple stings.
-However, severe attacks only occur when colonies are disturbed, and because V. velutina nests generally hang very high in the trees, such accidents remain rare (Rome et al., 2011).
+However, severe attacks only occur when colonies are disturbed, and because the majority of V. velutina nests hang very high in trees, such accidents remain rare (Rome et al., 2011), although with increasing densities of nests in urban areas, humans are likely to accidentally disturb nests more frequently.

 Risk and Impact FactorsTop of page Invasiveness